HappyChainDevs/happychain/docs/account.md

 When a social wallet option is selected such as 'Sign In With Google', the familiar google oauth popup will be shown and the user will continue with the traditional oauth flow.
-Once successful, a JWT will be available to the iframe and used to initialize a Web3Auth EIP1193 Provider.
+Once successful, a JWT will be available to the iframe and used to initialize a Web3Auth [EIP-1193 Wallet Provider](#eip-1193-wallet-provider).
 From this point on unless unauthenticated or disconnected, all web3 calls will be passed to this provider.

-When an injected wallet option is selected such as Metamask, a 'InjectedProviderProxy' is initialized within the iframe.
+When an injected wallet option is selected such as Metamask, an 'InjectedProviderProxy' is initialized within the iframe.
 At a high level on the iframe side this behaves the same as the Web3Auth provider, The difference being behind the scenes it proxies all requests back to the app to be executed by the users selected injected wallet.
 This pattern allows for calls to originate from within either the app or the iframe and be handled in the same manner on the app-side.

-### Authentication From The Wallet (IFrame)
+### Authentication From The Wallet (Direct Access)

-When accessing the iframe directly, most of the flow follows the same as the app.
-The main difference is for injected wallets since instead of proxying calls to the app to be executed, the iframe will call the injected wallet directly to execute requests.
+When accessing the wallet directly, most of the flow follows the same as the [app](#Authentication-From-An-App-\(Embedded-Iframe\)).
+The main difference is for injected wallets since instead of proxying calls to the app to be executed, the wallet will call the injected wallet directly to execute requests.

 <!-- TODO